Training for Individuals, Communities,

 Questions?
 For more information, see the full course details or contact us.

-We also offer tailored versions of this course for:
+We also offer a tailored versions of this course for:

 In this video, Tim gives a two minute summary on what this online workshop is for and how it works.
-In this program, working side-by-side with him, you will develop a disaster preparation plan in 6 to 8 weeks.
-Mr. Magee is CSDi’s Executive Director, and the author of A Field Guide to Community Based Adaptation, Routledge, Oxford, England.
+In this program, working side-by-side with him, you will develop a disaster prep. plan in 8 weeks.

 Good morning, and welcome to How to Write a Family Climate Action Plan for the rural area that you live in.
 You might ask, “Why write a climate plan?”
 Let me offer some reasons.